-Valley Milkhouse is an artisan creamery producing fresh and aged cheeses, butter and yogurt in Berks County, Pennsylvania.
+Valley Milkhouse is an artisan creamery producing fresh, soft-ripened and aged cheeses in Berks County, Pennsylvania.

 We distribute our products via retail outlets in Philadelphia and throughout Southeastern Pennsylvania.
 We also participate in several farmers' markets and farm share programs.
 For details, visit Where to Find Us.

 Valley Milkhouse was recognized by Cheese Rank as one of the "next big things" for 2016.
 Cheesemaker Stefanie Angstadt was voted among Zagat's 30 Under 30 in 2015.
-Valley Milkhouse is also proud to be part of the steering committee for the newly formed Pennsylvania Cheese Guild.
+Valley Milkhouse is proud to be part of the Board of Directors of the Pennsylvania Cheese Guild.
 Our creamery took home three ribbons from the Pennsylvania Farm Show in 2017 and another three in 2018.

 Stefanie was fortunate to return home to her familial roots in the Oley Valley in the spring of 2012 when she fatefully met organic farmer Tim Stark at the Union Square Greenmarket in New York City.
 In a brief conversation, she learned that Tim's farm is situated on Angstadt Hill - the very tract of land that Stefanie's German ancestors settled nearly three centuries before her.
 The rest is history.
 When she met the Oley Valley for the first time since early childhood, she fell in love, and she never looked back.